rotki/rotki/docs/api.rst

    :reqjson string name: The name to give to the new user
    :reqjson string password: The password with which to encrypt the database for the new user
-   :reqjson string[optional] premium_api_key: An optional api key if the user has a Rotki premium account.
+   :reqjson string[optional] premium_api_key: An optional api key if the user has a rotki premium account.
-   :reqjson string[optional] premium_api_secret: An optional api secret if the user has a Rotki premium account.
+   :reqjson string[optional] premium_api_secret: An optional api secret if the user has a rotki premium account.
    :reqjson object[optional] initial_settings: Optionally provide DB settings to set when creating the new user.
 If not provided, default settings are used.

    **Example Response**: